Although everyone can work in the garden as avolunteer, becoming a member is one of the best ways you can support 6BC Garden.

 How do I join?
 Once you decide to become a 6BC Member:

 Attend an orientation workday (dates also posted on the 6BC Calendar and Facebook).
 PLEASE NOTE: Orientations consist of a workday, followed by the orientation.
 Keys will be distributed at the end of the orientation session, so please choose a date when you can stay for the entire – 3-3½ hour workday/orientation.
 Please wear comfortable work clothes, and, just this once, leave small children and pets at home.
+Keys may not be copied for or loaned to non-members.
+If you lose your key, please contact us and we will provide you with another.
+Distributing keys to non-members is not allowed.
+Members who do so will not be allowed to rejoin the garden.

 Membership in 6BC is a year-around commitment.
 As each season has its own tasks, you will be asked to help out year round.
 Responsibilities include: